JahnviP19/Admission-in-the-University-Prediction/README.md

 Random Forest regression model:

-•	Mean Squared Error (MSE): 0.0037365241404424
+MSE: 0.0035
-•	Mean Absolute Error (MAE): 0.0481440679825876
+Lower MSE values are desirable, and in this case, a MSE of 0.0035 suggests that, on average, the squared difference between the predicted and actual Chance of Admit values is relatively small.
+This indicates good predictive accuracy.

-•	R-squared: 0.783351540031707
+MAE: 0.0455
-•	Root Mean Squared Error (RMSE): 0.0611271146091683
+The MAE measures the average absolute difference between predicted and actual values.
+An MAE of 0.0455 means, on average, the model's predictions deviate by approximately 0.0455 from the actual values.
+This value is relatively small, indicating good accuracy.

-Now, let's interpret these metrics:
+R-squared: 0.7971

-•	MSE: The MSE measures the average squared difference between the predicted and actual values.
-A lower MSE is better, and in this case, the value is relatively low, indicating that the model's predictions are generally close to the actual values.
+R-squared is a measure of how well the model explains the variance in the target variable.
+An R-squared of 0.7971 indicates that about 79.71% of the variance in the Chance of Admit is explained by the model.
+This is a good R-squared value, suggesting that the model captures a substantial portion of the variability in the target variable.

-•	MAE: The MAE measures the average absolute difference between the predicted and actual values.
-A lower MAE is desirable, and the value here is relatively small, suggesting that, on average, the model's predictions are close to the actual values.
+RMSE: 0.0592
-•	R-squared: R-squared is a measure of how well the model explains the variability in the dependent variable.
-A higher R-squared (closer to 1) indicates a better fit.
-In your case, an R-squared of 0.78 suggests that the model explains about 78% of the variance in the Chance of Admit.
+RMSE is the square root of the MSE and provides a measure of the average magnitude of errors.
+An RMSE of 0.0592 suggests that, on average, the model's predictions deviate by approximately 0.0592 from the actual values.
+This value is relatively small, indicating good accuracy.

-•	RMSE: The RMSE is the square root of the MSE and provides a measure of the average magnitude of errors.
-A lower RMSE is better, and here the value is relatively small, indicating that the model's predictions are, on average, close to the actual values.
+In summary, based on the provided metrics, your Random Forest regression model seems to be performing well on the test dataset.
+The small values of MSE, MAE, and RMSE, along with the relatively high R-squared, suggest that the model provides accurate predictions for the Chance of Admit.